Jesse-Cameron/presentations/brownbags/programming_with_photos/PITCHME.md

 ---

+My advice:

+@ul
-Focus on the MVP and solve for that. <br/>
+- Focus on the MVP and solve for that. <br/>
-Learn to deliver and improve on your results <br/>
+- Learn to deliver and improve on your results <br/>
+@ulend

 ---?color=#e49436